Records manager: job description

 Experienced record managers can also work on a freelance or consultancy basis for employers.

-Vacancies are typically advertised via relevant professional organisations such as the Archives & Records Association (ARA) and the Information and Records Management Society (IRMS), jobs boards, careers services and specialist recruitment agencies.
+Vacancies are typically advertised via: relevant professional organisations such as the Archives & Records Association (ARA), the Information and Records Management Society (IRMS) and CILIP, the library and information association; jobs boards; careers services; and specialist recruitment agencies.

 You usually need a degree to become a records manager.
-There are one or two undergraduate degrees in information management and record management accredited by the Archives & Records Association (ARA), but employers don’t usually ask for a specific subject at undergraduate level.
+There are one or two undergraduate degrees in information management and record management accredited by the Archives & Records Association (ARA) and CILIP, but employers don’t usually ask for a specific subject at undergraduate level.
 However, it is common for them to require applicants to have a postgraduate qualification in a records, archive and/or information management specialism.

 The vast majority of vacancies do require you to have gained related work experience, which you can gain through voluntary work or paid placements (bear in mind that these can be competitive to secure).